 What is a Unique Tax Reference for?

 Your Unique Tax Reference is tremendously important.
 This unique number will enable you to register for Corporation Tax, allow you to file your company’s tax returns and pay your corporation tax.
 The letter you receive from HMRC that includes your Unique Tax Reference explains your business tax obligations and what information you need to know when your company begins trading.
+Always know where to locate your company UTR number.
+You need it for various business-related tax activities.

 You need to provide your company’s Unique Tax Reference number for: